robweber/Artificial_Life/README.md

 ### Running the Program

 Log in to the web interface on port 8000 using the username and password created in the installation step.

+The main page allows you to start the program and run Artificial Life.
+The running status will query every so often and change if the program finishes.

+The settings page allows you to tweak the run time settings.
+These are saved in a file and will persist between reboots.